 }

-When calling the function, you can pass an array or iterable as the argument.
-And the spread operator will automatically expand the array or iterable into individual arguments.
+When calling the function, you can pass an array or iterable as the argument, and the spread operator will automatically expand the array or iterable into individual arguments.
 For example:

 <?php